 Celo Updates | April 2019

 Hola from Colombia!
-User research with Venezuelan migrants, new partnership with GiveDirectly, technical blog posts, and an invitation to #MyFirstCryptoWallet event.
+User research with Venezuelan migrants, GiveDirectly to use the Celo Platform, technical blog posts, and an invitation to #MyFirstCryptoWallet event.

 GiveDirectly + Celo

 GiveDirectly will use the Celo platform to enable easy, fast, low-fee transfers of digital currency to families in need in West Africa.
 Recipients can then save or spend the digital currency with local merchants to purchase food, clothing and other items to improve their livelihoods.